 TECH USE & KNOWLEDGE SURVEY

 It’s very helpful for us to know how our new employees in the organization currently use technology, as well as know what you all know about technology!
-Click here to take an important survey about your tech use, knowledge, and skills.
+Each year, we ask the organization to complete a Tech Use and Skills Survey.
+Keep an eye open for next year’s survey!
 Your responses help the Ed Tech unit tailor workshops, coaching opportunities, and information to the needs of an ever-changing organization.

 One of the easiest ways to connect with what OSU Extension colleagues, as well as Extension colleagues across the U.S., are doing is through Twitter.
 If you’re fairly new to Twitter, here’s a primer and here’s the best beginner’s guide I’ve found… and here’s a guide to creating a personal learning network with Twitter (which is what most people use Twitter for).